Rolling Sink: Bridging Limited-Horizon Training and Open-Ended Testing in Autoregressive Video Diffusion: vs. LongLive (w/ LoRA)

 As discussed in Sec.~\ref{sec:exp_settings}, we do \textit{not} load LongLive's train-long-test-long LoRA (further trained on 1-minute videos) in our main comparisons (Fig.~\ref{fig:qc},~\ref{fig:more_qc_begin}-\ref{fig:more_qc6} and Tab.~\ref{tab:1min},~\ref{tab:5min}), to ensure all compared methods share the same 5s training duration.

 To further evaluate Rolling Sink under more challenging situations, we additionally compare against LongLive~\cite{yang2025longlive} \textit{with} its train-long-test-long LoRA.
-We report qualitative results in Fig.~\ref{fig:ll_w_lora} and~\ref{fig:ll_w_lora2}, and quantitative results in Tab.~\ref{tab:ll_w_lora} (1-minute) and~\ref{tab:ll_w_lora2} (5-minute), where we also include the results of Self Forcing~\cite{huang2025self} and LongLive (\textbf{w/o} LoRA) from Tab.~\ref{tab:1min}, and~\ref{tab:5min} for reference.
+We report qualitative results in Fig.~\ref{fig:ll_w_lora} and~\ref{fig:ll_w_lora2}, and quantitative results in Tab.~\ref{tab:ll_w_lora} (1-minute) and~\ref{tab:ll_w_lora2} (5-minute), where we also include the results of Self Forcing~\cite{huang2025self} and LongLive (\textbf{w/o} LoRA) from Tab.~\ref{tab:1min} and~\ref{tab:5min} for reference.

 Indeed, LongLive's train-long-test-long LoRA effectively improves the long-horizon AR video synthesis quality compared with its \textbf{w/o} LoRA variant.
-However, as illustrated in Fig.~\ref{fig:ll_w_lora} and~\ref{fig:ll_w_lora2}, LongLive (\textbf{w/o} LoRA) still exhibit noticeable AR drift, especially the inconsistent subject identities.
+However, as illustrated in Fig.~\ref{fig:ll_w_lora} and~\ref{fig:ll_w_lora2}, LongLive (\textbf{w/} LoRA) still exhibits noticeable AR drift, especially the inconsistent subject identities.
 In contrast, Rolling Sink (built on Self Forcing~\cite{huang2025self} and trained on only 5s clips) produces more stable and temporally consistent rollouts over long horizons.
 The superiority of Rolling Sink is also reflected quantitatively in Tab.~\ref{tab:ll_w_lora} and~\ref{tab:ll_w_lora2}, where Rolling Sink continuously achieves the lowest (best) average rank.
 These results highlight that ``drift-free'' long-horizon AR video synthesis is not solely determined by the training horizon.
-Stabilizing the AR cache is a key factor for bridging the mismatch between limited-horizon training and open-ended testing in AR video synthesis, and can be more effective than simply extending the training horizon.
+Stabilizing the AR cache is a key factor for bridging the mismatch between limited-horizon training and open-ended testing, and can be more effective than expensively extending the training horizon.